 We have two reportable operating segments: Wealth Management and Mortgage.
 Our Wealth Management segment consists of operations relating to the Company's fully integrated wealth management products and services.
-Services provided include deposit, loan, insurance, and trust and investment management advisory products and services.
+Services provided include deposit, loan, insurance, and trust and investment management advisory products and services for which fee revenue is recognized.
 Our Mortgage segment consists of operations relating to the Company's residential mortgage service offerings.
-Mortgage products and services are financial in nature for which premiums are recognized, net of expenses, upon the sale of mortgage loans to third parties.
-Services provided by our Mortgage segment include soliciting, originating and selling mortgage loans into the secondary market.
+Services provided by our mortgage segment include soliciting, originating, and selling mortgage loans into the secondary market.
+Mortgage products are financial in nature for which origination fees are recognized net of origination expenses, upon the funding of the mortgage loans.
+Mortgage loans held for sale are accounted for under the fair value option with changes in fair value reported through earnings at inception when loans are locked to the borrower and until the loan is sold to third parties, at which time additional gains or losses on the sale are recorded.
 Mortgage loans originated and held for investment purposes are recorded in the Wealth Management segment, as this segment provides ongoing services to our clients.

-The following presents key metrics related to our segments:
+The following presents key metrics related to our segments during the periods presented (dollars in thousands):

+Year , 202 022

+(Dollars in thousands) Wealth Management Mortgage Consolidated

+Income (1) \$ 102,616 \$ 5,318 \$ 107,934

+Income before taxes 31,139 (2,311) 28,828

+Profit margin 30.3 % ) (43.5)% 26.7 %

 Year Ended December 31, 2021

-, Wealth

-(Dollars in thousands) Ma Management Mortgage Consolidated
+(Dollars in thousands) Wealth Management Mortgage Consolidated

-Income (1) \$ 79,310 \$ 16,119 \$ 95,429
+Income (1) \$ 79,289 \$ 16,119 \$ 95,408

 Income before taxes 21,378 5,902 27,280

-Profit margin 27.0 % ) 36.6 % 28.6 %
+Profit margin 27.0 % Ď 36.6 % 28.6 %

-Year Ended December 31, 2020

-Wealth

-(Dollars in thousands) Ma nagement Consolidated

-Income (1) \$ 63,256 \$ 29,344 \$ 92,600

-Income before taxes 12,086 20,977 33,063

-Profit margin 19.1 % 71.5 % 35.7 %